 - Kosher salt and freshly ground black pepper

-Thaw the puff pastry overnight in the fridge.
+Remove the puff pastry from the freezer and thaw overnight in the fridge.

 Use a small knife to gently score it to create a one-inch border, being careful not to cut all the way through.
 Then use a fork to gently prick the surface of the pastry inside the border, again, not going all the way through.